dlitz/opendatanow/README.md

 At one of the Open Data Ottawa events in April, it became apparent that people working on different projects had all written their own screen scrapers, and many people had neat ideas but were lacking the data necessary to make them reality.

-Our hope with OpenDataNow is to help the community **spend less time writing screen scrapers and more time doing awesome stuff**.
+Our hope is that OpenDataNow will help the community **spend less time writing screen scrapers and more time doing awesome stuff**.

 Where can I find...
 -------------------